ealashwali/ealashwali.github.io/_pages/about.md

 ---
 I am currently pursuing my DPhil.
 (Phd.) in Computer Science at the <a href="http://www.cs.ox.ac.uk">University of Oxford</a>, UK.

 I hold a MSc. degree in Information Security from <a href="http://www.cs.ucl.ac.uk/prospective_students/msc_information_security/">University College London (UCL)</a>.
 My master thesis examined the security of RSA public-keys, in particular, it examined the factorable RSA keys issue in TLS servers on the Internet.
-Previously, I obtained BSc. in Computer Science from <a href="http://www.kau.edu.sa/home_ENGLISH.aspx"> KAU</a>.
+Previously, I obtained BSc. in Computer Science from King Abdulaziz University <a href="http://www.kau.edu.sa/home_ENGLISH.aspx">KAU</a>.

 When I have time I enjoy learning new things, especially those related to computer science.
 I also enjoy reading and art work.
 Some of my very old art work can be found <a href="https://www.behance.net/ealashwali/">here </a>.